-For information on specific metadata properties in image resources, see "Photoshop image resources for metadata" on page 72.
+For information on specific metadata properties in image resources, see 3.2.1, "Photoshop image resources for metadata".

-IPTC (IIM) metadata
+3.1.4 IPTC (IIM) metadata

 The International Press Telecommunications Council (IPTC) and NAA (Newspaper Association of America) have together defined the Information Interchange Model (IIM) that has come to be known as "IPTC metadata."